Support the Jewish Language Project

 Donors

-Thank you to these individuals, who have donated $360 or more to the Jewish Language Project:
+Thank you to these significant donors, who have contributed $360 or more to the Jewish Language Project:

 Alicia